On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Preliminaries

-In approval-based voting, each voter is asked to report a subset of candidates who s/he approves.
-Formally, an approval-based election is a tuple $(C, V)$ where~$C$ is a set of candidates and~$V$ is a multiset of votes, each vote is cast by a voter and is defined as a subset of candidates consisting of all candidates approved by the voter.
-A multi-winner voting rule~$f$ assigns to each election $(C, V)$ and an integer $k\leq |C|$ a collection of $k$-subsets of candidates, each of which is called a winning $k$-committee under~$f$.
-For a candidate $c\in C$\onlyfull{ in an election $(C, V)$}, let $V(c)=\{v\in V\setmid c\in v\}$ be the multiset of votes approving~$c$.
+In approval-based voting, each voter is asked to report a subset of candidates that they approve of.
+Formally, an approval-based election is represented as a tuple $(C, V)$, where $C$ is a set of candidates and~$V$ is a multiset of votes.\footnote{The multiset notation accounts for multiple voters casting identical approval sets.} Each vote, cast by a voter, is defined as a subset of candidates consisting of all candidates approved by that voter.
+An empty vote is one without any candidates.
+A subset of candidates is referred to as a committee, while a subset consisting of exactly~$k$ candidates, for some integer~$k$, is termed a $k$-committee.
+A multiwinner voting rule~$f$ assigns to each election $(C, V)$ and an integer $k \leq |C|$ a collection of $k$-committees—--the winning $k$-committees of~$f$ at $(C, V)$.
+For $k = 1$, we refer to the candidate in each $1$-winning committee as a winner, and if the rule returns only a singleton $\{\{c\}\}$, where $c\in C$, we call~$c$ the unique winner of $f$ at $(C, V)$.

-In this paper, we study the rules {\av}, {\sav}, {\nsav}, {\vccav}, and {\pav}.
-In these rules, each vote offers a certain score to each committee, and winning $k$-committees are those having the maximum total scores received from all votes.
-These rules differ only at how the scores are defined.
-The scores of a committee $w\subseteq C$ with respect to these rules are summarized in Table~\ref{tab-rules}.
+This paper focuses on the rules {\av}, {\sav}, {\nsav}, {\vccav}, and {\pav}.
+In these rules, each vote assigns a certain score to each committee, and winning $k$-committees are those with the maximum total score received from all votes.
+These rules differ only in how the scores are defined.
+A summary of committee score definitions across different rules is given in Table~\ref{tab-rules}.